Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Child Performers Permit Information

-By April 1, 2009, all children that are promoted by a talent or modeling agency must have Child Performer Permit from the Employment Standards Branch.
-This requirement results from the new Worker Recruitment and Protection Act, which improves protections for children in the talent and modeling industry.
+All children promoted by a talent or modeling agency must have Child Performer Permit from Employment Standards.
+This requirement results from the Worker Recruitment and Protection Act, which improves protections for children in the talent and modeling industry.

 Anyone under the age of 17 who performs as an actor, extra, musician, singer, dancer, entertainer, or a model promoting an idea or service.